What is the Federal Work-Study Program?

 How many hours a week can I work?

 A FWS student can work up to 24 hours per week, with a qualifying GPA.
 However the number of hours per week will also depend on the scheduling needs of your employer and the total amount of your FWS award.
-Students in their first semester at Owens or who have a GPA of less than 2.0 can work a maximum of 20 hours per week.

 How much can I earn?